AMSA Queer Project

 AMSA works to promote health equity for all people, and recognises the importance of respecting diverse sexualities and gender presentations.

-2019 is an exciting year for AMSA Queer Project, with the establishment of our own Pride Month celebration, where we aim to educate all medical students on a range of Queer health issues.
+Every year the QAMSA community grows and takes on new and diverse challenges.
+2021 is an exciting year for AMSA Queer Project (QAMSA) as we expand into further representative and advocacy-oriented spaces.
+With the continuation of our own Pride Month celebration, we aim to educate all medical students on a range of Queer health issues.
 Our Facebook page (AMSA Queer Network (QAMSA)),provides a safe space for LGBTIQ medical students to connect, find community and solidarity, and discuss issues of particular interest to the Queer community.
 Our page is accessible to LGBTIQ-identifying medical students.
-To join the Facebook group, simply email the team at email@example.com or look us up on Facebook.
+To join the Facebook group, simply email the team at firstname.lastname@example.org or look us up on Facebook.

 Another major aspect of AMSA’s work promoting LGBTIQ equity is the production and collation of educational resources for dissemination throughout medical schools.
 AMSA Queer Project has teamed up with Wavelength Med in creating an event guide for wellbeing or Queer reps, allies and/or LGBTIQ-identifying students to run workshops for other medical students.
 These workshops aid in raising awareness around terminology and Queer issues in clinical practice.
 We are also looking to include Queer health as part of the medical curriculum across all medical schools, so please get into contact with us if this is something that interests you.

-AMSA Queer Project has recently launched an AMSA Queer Leaders Facebook group.
-This group aims to train and upskill Queer Leaders across medical schools.
-If you are a Queer Leader at your University, please contact firstname.lastname@example.org.
+AMSA Queer Project has also launched an AMSA Queer Leaders Facebook group which aims to train and upskill Queer Leaders across medical schools.

 For any further information on our project, please contact email@example.com.

 AMSA Queer celebrates National Coming Out Day - October 11 2018